ToolJet/ToolJet/README.md

 - [Widget Reference](https://docs.tooljet.io/docs/widgets/button)

 ## Branching model
 We use git-flow branching model.
 The base branch is `develop`.
-If you are looking for a stable version, please use our main branch or tags labeled as v1.x.x.
+If you are looking for a stable version, please use the main branch or tags labeled as v1.x.x.

 ## Contributing
 Kindly read our [Contributing Guide](CONTRIBUTING.md) to learn and understand about our development process, how to propose bugfixes and improvements, and how to build and test your changes to ToolJet. <br>